unixunion/py-solace-provision/README.md

 Most commands work with some limitations.

-1. Delete does NOT work, because modern OpenAPI generated interfaces sends a body, and even though the body is empty, it is encoded to a empty json object `{}`, which Solace rejects as it expects NO body at all.
-2. `--where` only supports ONE where parameter, due to solace OpenAPI spec being v2, and the API not accepting %2C encoded comma.
+1. `--where` only supports ONE where parameter, due to solace OpenAPI spec being v2, and the API not accepting %2C encoded comma.
 If Solace moves to OpenAPIv3, there is a `allowReserved` setting to prevent encoding of reserved characters.
-3. Argparse sometimes reports the incorrect missing required positional argument, see --help for the command when this occurs.
+2. Argparse sometimes reports the incorrect missing required positional argument, see --help for the command when this occurs.

     ./pysolpro.py config update_dmr_cluster --body data/dmr/dmr-cluster.yaml